Bob Cerv: Yankees, Los Angeles Angels, Houston Colt 45s

 Cerv played in 57 games for the Yankees in 1961, hitting .271, with six home runs and 20 RBIs.
 The 36-year old Cerv started 24 games in left field and three at first base.
 Cerv and Maris had played together in Kansas City in 1958 and 1959 and became good friends.
 Maris was traded to the Yankees in December 1959, so Cerv had rejoined Maris in 1960, as well as in 1961.
 During the 1961 season, Cerv lived in a $251-per-month apartment in Queens with Maris and Mickey Mantle.

-On September 23, 1961, Cerv was pinch hitting against the against the Boston Red Sox, in Boston, when he felt a sharp pain in his knee after swinging at a pitch.
+On September 23, 1961, Cerv was pinch hitting against the Boston Red Sox, in Boston, when he felt a sharp pain in his knee after swinging at a pitch.
 He hit a home run on the next pitch, but knew something was wrong.
 He had surgery on his knee the next day in Boston, and his knee was never the same.
 Maris hit his record-setting 61st home run in Boston on October 1, and then visited with Cerv in the hospital that day.

 After his 1961 knee operation, Cerv was slow to recover.
 He played in 20 games for the Yankees in 1962, with a .118 batting average, when the team sold his contract rights in late June to the Houston Colt .45s, who released him in August.
 He went to spring training with the Mets in 1963, but was waived.
 Mets' president George Weiss, who had been the Yankees' general manager during Cerv's years with them, offered Cerv a job with the Mets' organization; but Cerv wanted to return to his wife and family.

 In his career, Cerv had a .276 batting average and 105 home runs, including 12 pinch hit home runs (an American League record at the time his career ended).
 He had 624 hits in 2,261 at-bats, with 374 RBI and an .821 OPS.